 Add to the meat mixture.

-Add the beans and all spices.
+Add the beans and the veggie mixture.

 Serve with desired garnishes.

 - Chop all veggies ahead of time and set aside until needed.